-Map your summer and fall plan of attack around a fishing adventure in Nevada.
-It’s the extreme opposite of a let down...here are 23 reasons why.
+Center you summer and fall adventure attack around all things fishing in Nevada.
+It’s the extreme opposite of a let down...let count all 23 reasons why. #NVAdventure

 1. For starters, all you have to do is show up at sunrise and you’re already batting a thousand.
 Yeah, we just about sprained our faces with this sunrise, too.

-2. You’ll randomly meet Nevadans who are down to get deep in some backcountry with you because it’s a Tuesday and the fish are biting.
+2. You’ll casually meet Nevadans who are down to get deep in some backcountry with you because it’s a Tuesday and the fish are biting.

 3. They’re so pumped, they’ll personally show you the rules of the road…